xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 ### Precomputation and Partial Application

-Let’s say you’re given a large input list of words, and you want to compute a function that checks whether a word is in this list.
+Let's say you're given a large input list of words, and you want to compute a function that checks whether a word is in this list.
 You would do this:

 ```F#
 let isWord (words : string list) =